GrantHarris1/GrantHarris1/blog.md

     > " Here's a tremendous bias against taking risks.
 Everyone is trying to optimize their ass-covering."

 I have not yet begun to incorporate pseudocode yet, but look forward to starting to do so next week.

+What I learned this week:
+ * Debugging with Chrome Dev tools.
+ * JavaScript
+ * JavaScript in Dev Tools